 The Torah makes no mention of Hanukkah, and the Jewish religion places much more importance on holidays such as Passover and Rosh Hashanah.
-But because Hanukkah usually occurs in December, around Christmas time and winter break when people of many religions are celebrating the season, Jews living in the United States in the early 20th century began placing more importance on the holiday.
-Today, Jews around the world (even in Israel) have followed suit, and Hanukkah is more important than it once was.
+But because Hanukkah usually occurs in December, around Christmas time and winter break when people of many religions are celebrating the season, Jewish people living in the United States in the early 20th century began placing more importance on the holiday.
+Today, Jewish people around the world (even in Israel) have followed suit, and Hanukkah is more important than it once was.

-Traditional Christmas foods include fruitcake, gingerbread, ham, and candy canes, and Hanukkah has its own set of customary foods.
-To celebrate the holiday, Jews fry foods in oil to acknowledge the miracle of the oil.
+Hanukkah has its own set of customary foods.
+To celebrate the holiday, Jewish people fry foods in oil to acknowledge the miracle of the oil.
 They may chow down on latkes (potato pancakes), sufganiyot (jelly doughnuts), kugel (noodle or potato casserole), and gelt (chocolate coins).

 Because the holiday is based on the Hebrew calendar, there’s no set Gregorian date range for Hanukkah.
 While it always starts on the 25th day of the Hebrew month Kislev, that date can correspond to anywhere from late November to late December.
-This year, Hanukkah is particularly late, beginning on the evening of December 24 and going through January 1.
+In 2023, Hanukkah begins on the evening of December 7 and continues to December 15.

 In 2013, Hanukkah overlapped with Thanksgiving, giving rise to countless Thanksgivukkah memes and jokes about cranberry-filled sufganiyot and sweet potato latkes.
 Sadly, the next Thanksgivukkah won’t occur until 2070, when the first night of Hanukkah will coincide with a particularly late Thanksgiving dinner.

-Traditionally, Jews celebrated Hanukkah by giving their kids and relatives gelt (money) rather than wrapped gifts.
-But because holiday gift giving plays a big role for both Christians and secular people, many Jews now give and receive Hanukkah presents instead of money.
-To acknowledge tradition, though, most Jews give children gelt in the form of chocolate coins wrapped in gold or silver foil.
+Traditionally, Jewish people celebrated Hanukkah by giving their kids and relatives gelt (money) rather than wrapped gifts.
+But because holiday gift-giving plays a big role for both Christians and secular people, many Jewish people now give and receive Hanukkah presents instead of money.
+To acknowledge tradition, though, most people give children gelt in the form of chocolate coins wrapped in gold or silver foil.

-Hanukkah menorahs—which some Jews prefer to call a chanukiah, to differentiate it from the true menorah at the Temple—have nine branches, eight for each night plus a helper candle called a shamash that lights the others.
-Jews light the candles in the menorah from left to right, lighting a new candle, candles for the previous days, and the helper candle each night.
+Hanukkah menorahs—which some Jewish people prefer to call a chanukiah, to differentiate it from the true menorah at the Temple—have nine branches, eight for each night plus a helper candle called a shamash that lights the others.
+Jewish people light the candles in the menorah from left to right, lighting a new candle, candles for the previous days, and the helper candle each night.
 You’ll need to use a whopping 44 candles to celebrate Hanukkah since you light two candles the first night, three the second night, four the third night, and so on.